ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   The JS console is just one of several dev tools that are found in modern browsers.
 *   Breakpoints
     -   You can pause the execution of a script on any line using breakpoints.
 Then you can check the values stored in variables at that point in time.
+*   Stepping Through Code
+    -   If you set multiple breakpoints, you can step through them one-by-one to see where values change and a problem might occur.
+        *   When you set breakpoints, you will see that the debugger lets you step through the code line by line and see the values of variables as your script progresses.
+When you are doing this, if the debugger comes across a function, it will move onto the next line after the function.
+This is called stepping over the function.
+You can also tell the debugger to step into a function.
 *